golemfactory/golem-docs/src/pages/docs/quickstarts/golem-in-a-browser.md

 ---
-Description: A minimal example of a functional Golem requestor agent in a browser
+description: A minimal example of a functional Golem requestor agent in a browser
-title: Requestor in browser QuickStart
+title: Requestor in a browser QuickStart
 ---

 # Requestor in browser QuickStart

 ## Introduction

 In most of our examples, we demonstrate how to run a requestor script in Node.js.
 However, you can also run your scripts in a browser context.
 This example will explain how to do it.